allenu/min-auth/README.md

 As always, this is a work in progress.
 Follow me on twitter: [@ussherpress](http://twitter.com/ussherpress)

-# How to use
+# How to test it out

-git clone into your $GOPATH/pkg/src/min-auth.
+git clone into your $GOPATH/pkg/src/minauth.

-    cd min-auth/app
+    cd minauth/example
     cp rename_app.yaml app.yaml

 Edit app.yaml and enter your own session secret and twitter consumer key and consumer secret.
 (These bits come from https://apps.twitter.com/)